cwarmbrunn/api-coding-quiz/README.md

 **Project Description/Summary:**

 Building a responsive site that allows users to take timed quizzes to test their Web API knowledge.
 Once all answers are completed, or the timer runs to zero, the user will be able to save their high score and initials.

 ---

 **Live Site:**

-Head over to [LINK GOES HERE] to view the page live!
+Head over to https://cwarmbrunn.github.io/webapis-coding-quiz/ to view the page live!

 ---